-The problem is that all too often, it’s not done correclty.
-And the risk here really isn’t worth the (negilible) reward.
+The problem is that all too often, it’s not done correctly.
+And the risk here really isn’t worth the reward.

-You’ll often find link exchange offers from sites unrelated to yours, ones with tons of existing outbound links (likely to other link exchanges), or from sites with poor quality or overall user experience.
+You’ll often find link exchange offers from sites unrelated to yours, ones with tons of existing outbound links (likely to other link exchanges), or from sites with poor user experience.

 Which means in most cases, link exchanges shouldn’t be a part of your strategy.